-Research designed to understand the impacts of forest certification in the promotion of sustainable forestry.
-Our research is organized around four key themes: governance and certification; the consequences of forest certification in developing countries; environmental effects of certification; and market supply dynamics.
+I. Research designed to understand the development of state and non-state forest policies and their impacts on sustainable forestry.
+Our research is organized around five key themes: comparative forest policy and governance, from the local to the global level; the dynamics of legitimacy among state and non-state governance systems; the development and impacts of forest certification and other market-based instruments in developing countries; the environmental and social effects of certification; and market supply dynamics.

-- 2. Teaching and training on forest certification.
-Our teaching includes a comprehensive seminar on forest certification, as well as training on how to conduct certification audits. - 3.
-Outreach activities to the broader forestry community.
-The program hosts a number of visitors to speak at Yale on forest certification, as well as attending the key certification and sustainable forest policy conferences globally.
+- Teaching and training on forest governance and policy.
+Our teaching includes undergraduate and graduate courses on international forest policy and governance, including a comprehensive seminar on forest certification and training on how to conduct certification audits. - Outreach activities to the broader forestry community.
+The program hosts a number of visitors to speak at Yale, as well as attending the key certification and sustainable forest policy conferences globally.

 The program is housed at 230 Prospect Street.
 Students have the opportunity to work as researchers and/or assist in the coordination of program activities and certification assessment training.
-Our office includes a comprehensive reference database of nearly 5,000 sources including seminal journal articles and historical information relating to certification programs throughout the world, which we make available to students and faculty at Yale.
+Our office includes a comprehensive reference database of nearly 10,000 sources including seminal journal articles and historical information relating to certification programs throughout the world, which we make available to students and faculty at Yale.